OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 ### Subject and CC checker

-The following code example shows you how to add a recipient to the CC line and verify that the message includes a subject on-send.
+The following code example shows you how to add a recipient to the CC line and verify that the message includes a subject on send.
 This example uses the on-send feature to allow or disallow an email from sending.

 ```js
 // Invoke by Contoso Subject and CC Checker add-in before send is allowed.